 Registering to vote

-On 10 June 2014, the way in which you register to vote changed.
-The Government introduced Individual Electoral Registration (IER) across the country.
+In 2014, the way in which you register to vote changed.
+The government introduced Individual Electoral Registration (IER) across the country.
 Under IER, everyone in the household who is eligible to vote is responsible for registering themselves.
-The new process will be quicker, more convenient and make the electoral register more secure.
+The new process is quicker, more convenient and makes the electoral register more secure.

-If you are not registered to vote, have moved address or changed your name, you can apply to register online.
-You will need to provide your name, address, date of birth, your National Insurance Number and a few other details.
-You can find your National Insurance number on payslips, National Insurance Card or pensions slips.
-If you are not sure whether you are already registered or cannot register online, please contact us.
+If you’re not registered to vote, have moved address or changed your name, you can apply to register to vote online.
+You’ll need to provide your name, address, date of birth, your National Insurance number and a few other details.
+If you’re not sure whether you’re already registered, or cannot register online, please contact us.

 You can find more information about registering to vote at your vote matters.